 However, average body weight ranges don’t account for your dog’s height.
 It may be that your dog is simply a bit shorter than most other members of his breed.
 He may also have an improper muscle-to-fat ratio, which causes him to weigh a little less than he should.

 Accordingly, the best way to determine whether or not your dog is within the proper weight range is by determining his body condition score.
-You can see a version of the scoring chart here, but you’ll essentially need to consider four components of your pet’s body to determine his score.
-These components include:
+You’ll essentially need to consider four components of your pet’s body to determine his score.

 It can be challenging for some owners to determine an accurate body condition score for their dog, so don’t hesitate to reach out to your vet for help if necessary.

-There are a number of reasons why dogs can struggle to achieve and maintain a proper body weight.
-Some of the most common reasons include:
+There are a number of reasons why dogs can struggle to achieve and maintain proper body weight.
+Some of the most common reasons for weight loss in dogs include: